jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

     - 1NF: all fields only include a single piece of data;
     - 2NF: all fields in the PK are required to determine the non-key fields, i.e., data not dependent on primary key is moved to another table;
     - 3NF: all the non-key fields are independent from other non-key fields, i.e., don’t store calculable data in the database (conduct calculations in SQL).

+### The relational data model

+In a relational database, the data model is of tables/relations; other data models are XML, graph, and documents.
+Tables have rows (also called tuples or records) and columns (also called attributes, fields, or values).
+Table columns have types (also called domains), which can be enumerated.
+Rules of relations: cells contain single values; columns store single type of data; column names are unique; order is insignificant; rows are unique (they need a key).

 ### Top-down vs. bottom-up design